bohdanszymanik/PenguinTracker2/README.md

 dotnet run -- Azure
 ```
 ## Testing the API
-I use Huachao's [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) for VS Code and you'll find a tests.http with sample queries in the root of the solution.
+I use Huachao Mao's [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) for VS Code and you'll find a tests.http with sample queries in the root of the solution.

 ## SAFE Stack Documentation